-You can pay the Council Tax or Business Rates by monthly instalments.
-Your bill will show the amounts you have to pay and the date of each instalment.
+You can pay the Council Tax or Business Rates in monthly installments.
+Your bill will show the amounts you have to pay and the date of each installment.

 - The easiest way to pay Council Tax or Business Rates is by Direct Debit.